 Making your own fresh Ricotta Cheese at home could not be easier!
-All it takes is a few ingredients and less than 30 minutes.
-I promise, you will never go back to using the store-bought ricotta again when you see how easy this is to make.
+This 4-ingredient homemade ricotta uses only milk, heavy cream, salt, and fresh lemon juice and the entire process takes less than 30 minutes to make start to finish.
+I promise, you will never go back to using the store-bought ricotta again when you see how easy this homemade cheese is to make.

 Why Make Your Own Ricotta?